 residential setting in another county representative requests a fiscal county change.
-The customer moves from a nursing facility or alternative HCBS setting into the Arizona State Hospital from a county other than Maricopa county NOTE This occurs when Eligibility System Support (ESS) receives a Program Contractor Change Request form (DE-621) confirming that the program contractors for both counties have The customer moves from the Arizona State Hospital or a nursing facility to another nursing facility or alternative HCBS setting from a county other than Maricopa county agreed to an enrollment change.
+The customer moves from a nursing facility or alternative HCBS setting into the Arizona State Hospital from a county other than Maricopa county e (ESS) receives a Program na Contractor Change Request form (DE-621) confirming The customer moves from the Arizona State Hospital or a nursing facility to another nursing facility or alternative HCBS setting from a county other than Maricopa county agreed to an enrollment change.
 A child (under age 18) Child Examples The customer's parents move to another county Changed when the customer's move is reported.
 The customer's parents and the customer live in different counties Changed to the county in which the customer resides only when an Eligibility System Support (ESS) representative requests a fiscal county change.
 NOTE This occurs when Eligibility System Support (ESS) receives a Program Contractor Change Request form (DE-621) confirming that the program contractors for both counties have agreed to an enrollment change.